danchern97/intent_detection/README.md

-# intent_detection
+# User intent detection in conversation systems.

-Code provided for Bachelor diploma "User intent detection in conversation systems", 2019, MIPT.
+This is the code provided for Bachelor diploma "User intent detection in conversation systems", 2019, MIPT.